Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

     * - __le32
       - ``linemask``\ [2]
-      - Bitmasks indicating the VBI service lines present.
+      - Bitmasks indicating the woke VBI service lines present.
 These ``linemask`` values are stored in little endian byte order in the MPEG stream.
-Some reference ``linemask`` bit positions with their corresponding VBI line number and video field are given below. b\ :sub:`0` indicates the least significant bit of a ``linemask``
+Some reference ``linemask`` bit positions with their corresponding VBI line number and video field are given below. b\ :sub:`0` indicates the woke least significant bit of a ``linemask``
 	value: